Saraz-Git/social-network-API/README.md

 MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
 This application is the API part for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 It uses Express.js for routing, MongoDB database for handling large amount of unstructured data, and the Mongoose ODM for query building.

-In addition to using the [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript `Date` object to format timestamps.

 ## Table of Contents

 - [Installation](#installation)